An estimated 9 million Americans live abroad and a large percentage establish bank accounts in their new home country.

 A “United States person” is defined as United States citizens (including minor children); United States residents; entities, including but not limited to, corporations, partnerships, or limited liability.

-This includes dual nationals who also have U.S. citizenship.
+Important: This includes people with dual citizenship.

 How do I file?

 All filing is done electronically via FinCEN’s portal: click HERE

 The instructions and requirements are available in PDF form via this link: FinCEN Form 114